 F. Coroners, Medical Examiners, Funeral Directors and for Organ Donation and Tissue Donation.
 We may disclose your protected health information to a coroner or medical examiner for identification purposes, to determine cause of death or for the coroner or medical examiner to perform other duties authorized by law.
 We may also disclose protected health information to a funeral director, as authorized by law, in order to permit the funeral director to carry out their duties.
 Protected health information may be used and disclosed for organ, eye or tissue donation purpose.

-G. Research.
+G. Research & Education.
 We may use or disclose your protected health information for research when the use or disclosure for research has been approved by an institutional review board or privacy board that has reviewed the research proposal and research protocols to address the privacy of your protected health information.
 Any use or disclosure of your health information that is done for the purpose of identifying qualified participants will be conducted at our facility.
 In most instances, we will ask for your permission to use or disclose your health information if the researcher will have access to your name, address, or other identifying information.